 If I switch from a medium, say ceramic to vinyl there is a definite shift in the thought and work–process.
 I like to have two or more mosaics in progress at the same time.

-Your work often features some of the most well known faces of the world.
-So far, execution of which piece has given you the greatest of satisfaction?
+Your work often features some of the most well-known faces of the world.
+So far, the creation of which piece has given you the greatest amount of satisfaction?

 If you are requested to form a collage of your journey so far what would the artwork reveal?